The Role of a Bail Bondsman

-What Information the Bail Agent Needs
+Information Needed by the Bail Agent

 If the judge has set bail, and you would like to try and get a friend or loved one out of jail, here is some important information you will need to provide to the bails bondsman.
 First, know the exact location of where the person is in custody and the name of the jail.
 Next, have the person's full name and booking number, if you can get it.
 Most importantly, know the bail amount in order to help the bail agent determine the amount of money you will need to pay to get the defendant out of jail.